VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 == Prioritization & Scope
 The focus of this project lies in creating a design for function composition that is suitable for beginners.
 This means use cases 1 - 6 have higher priority than use cases 6 - 9.
-Use cases 10 and 11 are not in the scope of this project, but listed here anyway for completion of all interests in VisualFP.
+Use cases 10 and 11 are not in this project's scope, but listed here anyway for completion.